Krakus99/qa-portfolio/Bug-Reports/Supermarket-Together-Climbing-Out-of-Map-Boundaries.md

 ## Description

 When a player places a ladder next to a street lamp located at the corner of the map, they can climb onto the lamp and use it to bypass map boundaries.
-By repositioning the ladder and adjusting their position, the player is able to move خارج the playable area.
+By repositioning the ladder and adjusting their position, the player is able to move out of boundaries of the playable area.

 This issue breaks map boundary restrictions and allows unintended exploration of out-of-bounds areas.
 The system fails to properly enforce collision on environmental objects and map edges.